Search

 Ready Communities

-There are a few things you could do to help reduce the effects of incidents on your community such as:
+When it's safe to do so, there are a few things you could do to help reduce the effects of emergencies on your community.
+You could take a step further and form a group to coordinate these kinds of activities.

 • checking on vulnerable people in your area